richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/FUTURE_VISION.md

 ---

 # 🚀 4.
-Version 4.4.0 – PRO Runtime Expansion (NEW)
+Version 4.4.0 – PRO Runtime Expansion

 Version 4.4.0 upgrades the entire Runtime 4.x architecture into the **PRO tier**, focusing on stability, determinism, and system‑level intelligence.